CloudCannon/documentation/src/_docs/hosting/contact-forms.md

 #### `_hook`

-A custom webhook to send the form data.
+Instead of sending an email, a webhook can be supplied for the data to be sent to.&nbsp;

 {% highlight html %}
 <input type="hidden" name="_hook" value="https://hooks.zapier.com/hooks/catch/1234567/abcdef/">